michaelmcshinsky/slipstream-ui/README.md

 ## Development

 Want to contribute?
-Check out the project roadmap!
-To get started, clone down the repo and start working on a given component.
-Make a pull request with detailed information about the component created, and options that exist.
-Ideally, add it to the Storybook stories as well.

-Storybook makes it easy to see your component in action as your develop it.
-To use Storybook, run `yarn storybook` to spin up the local server.
-Add a story matching your component to see a live demo of the component and you are good to go!.
+Check out the <a href="https://github.com/michaelmcshinsky/slipstream-ui/projects/1">project roadmap</a>!
+To make a contribution, follow these general steps:

+1. Pull <small>(contributors)</small> or Fork <small>(guests)</small> repository.
+2. Create component(s) in `src` folder structure with proper exports.
+3. Create Storybook story with examples.
+4. Submit pull request detailing out component implementation and usage.

+Bonus points:
+* Tests added for component.
+* RTL and TTB features for language support if appropriate.